rlugojr/linkurious-enterprise-manual/manipulate/expand.md

 ## Expand nodes

-Expanding nodes means displaying the nodes that are connected to one node or to a group of node.
+Expanding nodes means displaying the nodes that are connected to one node or to a group of nodes.

 We can expand nodes in different ways: